Kings of Metal MMXIV

-Kings of Metal MMXIV is a re-recorded album released by the American heavy metal band Manowar in February 2014.
-It's a re-recording of their album Kings of Metal from 1988.
-In support of the album the band started their "Kings Of Metal MMXIV World Tour".
+Kings of Metal MMXIV is a re-recorded album by American heavy metal band Manowar, released in February 2014.
+It is a re-recording of their album Kings of Metal from 1988.
+In support of the album the band started their "Kings of Metal MMXIV World Tour".

 Track listing

 Tracks 10 and 11 on disc 1 are listed as bonus tracks.